 Some dog breeds, such as those with floppy ears, hair in the external ear canals, and narrow ear canals, are more likely to have smelly ears than others.
 Dog breeds more susceptible to ear problems and ear odors include Bulldogs, Spaniels, Retrievers, Terriers, and Poodles.

 Below are some common reasons your dog’s ears may smell unpleasant.

 Bacterial Ear Infections

 These types of ear infections usually involve more than one type of bacteria.
 These bacteria can cause ears to smell sweet like grapes or caramel or rancid like rotten chicken or bad breath.
 Dogs with bacterial infections in their ears may rub their ears on the ground or on furniture to relieve itchiness.
+Bacterial ear infections often have white or yellow discharge.
 Other signs include head shaking or tilting and shying away from having their ears touched.

 Allergies are another very common cause of ear infections and odors in dogs— responsible for almost half of ear infection cases.
 Your dog may be allergic to something in the environment such as pollen or food; come into contact with an irritating substance; have generalized allergies, or experience a local drug reaction.
-Infections caused by allergies may not have a smell or may take on the rancid or sweet smell of a bacterial ear infection.
+Infections caused by allergies may not have a smell or may take on the smell of a yeast or bacterial infection.